 With opportunities to study in locations such as Paris, Shanghai, or Switzerland, the MBA exchange programme is a great opportunity to develop your global perspective.

-At the end of your studies, we give you the time to reflect – to reflect on your achievements, your learnings, and the relationships you’ve developed.
+At the end of your studies, we give you the time to reflect on your achievements, your learnings, and the relationships you’ve developed.
 During Capstone, you will celebrate your accomplishments and reconnect with your cohort.
 Through this two-day intense programme, you will also enhance your managerial knowledge and communication competencies.

 During the 2019 Capstone event Leading Through Ambiguous Times: Defining and Maintaining our Values, students heard from CEOs of companies working in the spaces of fair trade, workplace well-being, and change management.
 They engaged with these leaders along with faculty to discuss key themes dissected throughout the programme, including social impact, personal values, and corporate integrity.